-- k.
-Reflect the member's strengths and preferences. - Identify goals and desired outcomes, reflect the services and supports (paid and unpaid) that will assist the member to achieve identified goals, and include who will provide the services and supports. - m.
-Identify goals and preferences related to relationships, community participation, employment, income and savings, healthcare and wellness, education and others. - n.
-Include those services, the purpose or control of which the member elects to self-direct. - o.
-Prevent the provision of unnecessary or inappropriate services and supports. - D. Comprehensive Care Plan Revisions - a.
-The care plan will be revised when the member experiences one of the following circumstances: - 1.
+k.a.
+Reflect the member's strengths and preferences.

+- I.a.Identify goals and desired outcomes, reflect the services and supports (paid and unpaid) that will assist the member to achieve identified goals, and include who will provide the services and supports. - m.a.Identify goals and preferences related to relationships, community participation, employment, income and savings, healthcare and wellness, education and others.

+n.a.Include those services, the purpose or control of which the member elects to self-direct.

+o.a.
+Prevent the provision of unnecessary or inappropriate services and supports.

+5.1.Comprehensive Care Plan Revisions

+a.
+The care plan will be revised when the member experiences one of the following circumstances:

 Risk of significant harm.
+In this case the care coordination team will convene within one calendar day, in person or by teleconference; if necessary the care plan will be modified accordingly within 72 hours;

+2.1.Major medical change;

-In this case the care coordination team will convene within one calendar day, in person or by teleconference; if necessary the care plan will be modified accordingly within 72 hours; - 2.
-Major medical change; - 3.
-The loss of a primary caregiver or other significant person; - 4.
-A serious accident, illness, injury or hospitalization that disrupts the implementation of the care plan; - 5.
-Serious or sudden change in behavior; - 6.
-Change in living situation; - 7.
-Proposed change in services or providers (e.g. Community Benefit); - 8.
-It has been confirmed by APS or CYFD that the member is a victim of abuse, neglect or exploitation; - 9.
-Any team member requests a meeting to propose changes to the care plan; - 10.
-Criminal justice involvement on the part of the member (e.g., arrest, incarceration, release, probation, parole); or - 11.
-As rRequested by HSD. - b.
-Within five (5) Business Days of completing a reassessment of a Member's needs, the care coordination team shall update the Member's CCP as appropriate, and the MCOor HSD approved designee shall authorize and initiate services in the updated CCP. - E. Ongoing Care Coordination Description - a.
+3.1.
+The loss of a primary caregiver or other significant person;

+4.1.A serious accident, illness, injury or hospitalization that disrupts the implementation of the care plan;

+5.1.Serious or sudden change in behavior;

+6.1.Change in living situation;

+7.1.Proposed change in services or providers (e.g. Community Benefit);

+8.1.It has been confirmed by APS or CYFD that the member is a victim of abuse, neglect or exploitation;

+9.1.
+Any team member requests a meeting to propose changes to the care plan;

+10.1.Criminal justice involvement on the part of the member (e.g., arrest, incarceration, release, probation, parole); or b.a.Within five (5) Business Days of completing a reassessment of a Member's needs, the care coordination team shall update the Member's CCP as appropriate, and the MCO or HSD approved designee shall authorize and initiate services in the updated CCP.

+11.1.As requested by HSD.

+6.1.Ongoing Care Coordination Description

 This policy along with all elements described in Ongoing Care Coordination outlined in the managed care contract, defines how the MCO or HSD approved designee shall perform real time and ongoing care coordination to ensure all members receive the appropriate care.